Parents urged to ensure children vaccinated amid new school year measles concern

 “Measles can be nasty but it’s entirely preventable.”

-UKHSA data shows there have been 2,278 lab-confirmed measles cases in England from the start of 2024 up to August 5.
+New UKHSA figures published on Thursday show there have now been 2,387 lab-confirmed measles cases in England from the start of 2024 to August 26.

-In the four weeks to August 5, there were 153 cases, most of which were in London.
+This is already well above the 1,920 cases recorded in England in 2012, which was the last major measles outbreak.

+There have been 122 confirmed cases in the most recent four weeks, though this is likely to underestimate activity due to lags in reporting the data.

 Steve Russell, national director for vaccinations and screening at NHS England, said: “The NHS is clear that measles can be really dangerous and so it is critical that children get vaccinated.